ahjam-taoufik/project_v1/memory-bank/activeContext.md

 ## Next Steps (Priority Order)

 ### 1. Immediate (Current Session)
-- [ ] Commit all new files to git repository
+- [x] Commit all new files to git repository (commit c633042)
+- [x] Push changes to remote repository
 - [ ] Run full test suite to verify no regressions
 - [ ] Update any broken routes or permissions